 Chair of the Legal Department

-Craig Levin is the Chair of the Philadelphia Democratic Party’s Legal Department and Chair of the “Charlie Bernard Pro-Bono Initiative”, where he leads the Party’s efforts to find Pro-Bono legal representation for regular, every-day Philadelphians who cannot afford legal representation, and serves as Committeeman for the 8th Ward.
+Craig Levin is the Chair of the Philadelphia Democratic Party’s Legal Department and Chair of the “Charlie Bernard Pro-Bono Initiative”, where he leads the Party’s efforts to find Pro-Bono legal representation for regular, every-day Philadelphians who cannot afford an attorney.
+He also serves as Committeeman for the 8th Ward.

 As civil trial lawyer for the last 31 years, Craig has passionately fought for the rights of individuals and for those who have been ignored and left behind by our system.

-In addition to serving others through the law, he has given back to the community as a mentor, ally, and pro bono attorney.
-For the last 20 years, he’s served as the pro-bono counsel to the Spanish American Law Enforcement Association.
-For the past 17 years Craig has volunteered his time as a youth hockey coach, mentoring our young people and teaching them life lessons through hard work, preparedness and teamwork.
-Craig is also a Masonic Brother in the Hackenburg – Mt.
-Moriah Lodge No. 19.
+In addition to serving others through the law, he has given back to the community as a mentor, ally, and a prolific pro bono attorney.
+For the last 21 years, he’s served as the pro-bono counsel to the Spanish American Law Enforcement Association.
+For the past 18 years Craig has volunteered his time as a youth hockey coach.